mbasiuk/mbasiuk.stayfocused.web/README.md

 ## Installing package for debug

-1)  if you are using `git` it recommended to use add `mbasiuk.stayfocused` as git submodule.
+1)  if you are using `git` it's recommended to use add `mbasiuk.stayfocused` as git submodule.
 See [official git docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Otherwise you might install it manually.
+Otherwise you might install it from your fork using [clone link](https://github.com/mbasiuk/mbasiuk.stayfocused.web.git), or directly clone or download it as [zip](https://github.com/mbasiuk/mbasiuk.stayfocused.web/archive/master.zip) if you just want quick test how it's working.
+To use submodule git submodule:

 ```cmd
 git submodule add https://github.com/mbasiuk/mbasiuk.stayfocused.web.git
 ```

-2) add the [index.js] file reference from the submodule to your html page.
+2) add the index.js file reference from the submodule to your html page.
 3) check the status

 ```html